James W. Ford: 1929 Speech on Black Liberation

-In 1929, James Ford was elected as a delegate to the 1929 World Congress of the League Against Imperialism, which met in Hamburg, Germany.
+In 1929, James Ford was elected as a delegate to the 1929 World Congress of the League Against Imperialism, which met in Frankfurt, Germany.
 Here, he gave a report titled "For the Emancipation of Negroes From Imperialism," (July 1929).
 In it, Ford argues that the key pillar holding up the exploitation of Black people is imperialism.

 Ford explains how the enslavement of Black people went through 3 distinct stages during the roughly 300 years prior to his report.
 The "First" or "Classical Period" involved the birth of the slave trade and the slave profits accrued by Portuguese, Dutch, and British imperialists.
 In Ford's estimation, it is the relations of capitalist production that are the foundation for his people's enslavement.
 The "Second" period was that of industrial capitalism and the division of Africa amongst the world's premier imperialist powers, with the "Third" stage corresponding to modern imperialism and the completion of Africa's division and enslavement.

 In this speech, Ford consistently asserts that class struggle is the prime vehicle for the ultimate emancipation of Black people on a global scale.
 While his life's work focused primarily on the Black liberation struggle within America, Ford saw the struggles and interests of Black Americans as being inseparably tied to that of the international working class.
 He says:"[T]he Negroes' struggle for freedom cannot be fought upon the basis of race or nationalism solely...
 The struggle is international, involving the unity of the Negro peoples with the exploited and oppressed of all countries.

 The Negro people must begin to break down all policies and tendencies that isolate them and isolate the workers and oppressed peoples of other countries from their struggles.
 This is of great significance since "race war" slogans and racial issues are being raised to obscure the real struggle against imperialism."According to Ford, only the broad "toiling masses" of Black people themselves are able to break the chains of white supremacy and capitalism.
 Ford asserts that Black liberation struggles which represent the demands of intellectuals and the middle class will never truly free Black people.
 Rather, he suggests that the working masses must lead the intellectuals and middle class in order for any Black liberation struggle to even have the hope of being successful.

 Ford proposes the adoption of a trade union program, the demands of which included (among other things) an 8-hour working day, protections for young and women workers, opposition to class collaboration, and opposition to white supremacy.
 In outlining a program for Black liberation struggles in general, Ford voices support for the independence of Liberia, Haiti, and Jamaica (among other countries).

 In July 1929, Ford attended the 10th Enlarged Plenum of the Executive Committee of the Communist International (ECCI), at which he delivered two speeches.
 Later that month, Ford attended the 2nd Congress of the League Against Imperialism, where he was elected to the General Council and the Executive Committee.